RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Get Started.md

 In addition to pre-sharing a key value, the administrator will also share a _schema_ (also known as _token realm_).
 Similar to key, the token realm is a string entity whose value is used in requesting a subscription to 'call' services. – see the [Anonymous Calls Quickstart](Anonymous%20Calls).

-In addition to pre-sharing _key_ & _token realm_, the user needs to send a request to administrator to configure anonymous mode on Kandy Link server.
+In addition to pre-sharing _key_ & _token realm_, the user needs to send a request to administrator to configure anonymous mode on the WebRTC Gateway.
 This involves setting up certain destination accounts that can be called anonymously.

 More on how to generate those tokens & the steps needed for server side configuration, can be found at [Generating Tokens Quickstart](Generating%20Tokens)